 “Ovarian cancer seminars are a fantastic way of updating GP knowledge, it’s the best way for them to consider the nitty gritty of diagnosis, ask burning questions and discuss with their peers and experts the dilemmas they have faced.”
 Dr Sharon Tate, Head of Primary Care Development.

 Dr Vicky Barber has experienced first-hand the challenges of diagnosing ovarian cancer in a 10 minute GP appointment slot.
 But she has plenty of hints and tips for her fellow GPs which she willingly shares during our ovarian cancer seminar sessions.
 “Do not diagnose new IBS in women over 50.
 You will be wrong.
 Think ovarian cancer instead.”
 Says Dr Barber.
+Her insights and expertise have been invaluable in helping us shape the content of our new GP factsheets.

 Pauline knows only too well how it feels to have a delayed ovarian cancer diagnosis.
-Despite having symptoms including bloating and change in bowel habit, two GPs misdiagnosed her with a blockage.
+Despite having symptoms including bloating and change in bowel habit, two GPs misdiagnosed her with a bowel blockage.
 Pauline’s symptoms became so unbearable she was rushed to her local A&E where her tumour was detected.
 Had Pauline’s GPs been more knowledgeable, her ovarian cancer could have been diagnosed earlier.

 Unfortunately, Pauline’s story is far from unusual and every year 27 per cent of women are diagnosed with ovarian cancer in A&E. Pauline was lucky to be able to undergo treatment including chemotherapy and surgery.
 Not all women have this life-saving chance, and one in five is too poorly to even receive treatment.
 Diagnosing ovarian cancer just a few weeks earlier could make a huge difference to a woman’s treatment options.